 Transportation costs you can deduct include:

-- Your expenses for accompanying your child while getting medical care
+- your expenses for accompanying your child while getting medical care, and

 Cost of Meals

-You can include the cost of meals at a hospital or similar facility if a main reason for being there is to get medical care.
+You can deduct the cost of meals at a hospital or similar facility if a main reason for being there is to get medical care.
 You can't include in medical expenses the cost of meals that aren't part of inpatient care.
+For example, you can’t deduct meals you pay for while traveling to a hospital or other medical facility.

 Cost of Lodging